KingaBernhardt/KingaBernhardt.github.io/README.md

-# KingaBernhardt.github.io
+## Kinga Kovacsne Bernhardt

-This is were my first tries how to code lay.
+This is were my first tries how to code lay.  :computer: